Nurech/account-project/README.md

 - MonoRepo structure is used for this project, which is beneficial for managing multiple microservices in a single repository.
 Gradle is used for dependency management, and Docker for containerization.
 Though in production, it is recommended to use separate repositories for each microservice.
-- Microservices Transaction should be implemented is the complexity grows, either with two-phase commit or Saga pattern, to ensure data consistency.
+- Microservices Transaction should be implemented as the complexity grows, either with two-phase commit or Saga pattern, to ensure data consistency.